ojadeyemi/canada-basketball-scoutai-platform/README.md

 ## Overview

 Traditional scouting requires hours of manual research.
-ScoutAI lets you ask **"Who are the top 5 CEBL scorers in 2024 with PER above 20?"** and get answers instantly—complete with charts, stats, and AI-generated scouting reports.
+This platform lets you ask **"Who are the top 5 CEBL scorers in 2024 with PER above 20?"** and get answers instantly—complete with charts, stats, and AI-generated scouting reports.

 ### Key Features